 - The Wagrainer culture stroll combines the stations of Joseph Mohr’s life in Wagrain and ends with his last resting place in the graveyard.

-- In Hochburg-Ach, the beautifully created Franz Xaver Gruber peace trail invites you to retrace the reasons why the song spread so miraculously.
+- In Hochburg-Ach, the beautifully created Franz Xaver Gruber peace trail invites visitors to retrace the reasons why the song spread so miraculously.
 The trail is lined with sculptures created by the Tirolean sculptor Hubert J. Flörl.

 - In Fügen, the sign-posted Silent Night theme trail concentrates on how the song came into existence and how it spread across the globe.